rotunda-uvap/uvapweb/content/exhibits/organization-of-american-historians-2024/index.md

   - Author's Corner with Eileen Braman, author of CONSTITUTIONAL POWERS AND POLITICS
   - Author's Corner with Morten G. Ender, author of ARMY SPOUSES
+  - Author's Corner with Stephen J. Rockwell, author of THE PRESIDENCY AND THE AMERICAN STATE
 related_staff:
   - Nadine Zimmerli
 featured_books: